 My research interest is early Jewish–Christian relations, focussing particularly on biblical exegesis and the origins of mysticism.
 My PhD research, involving a range of Jewish and Christian mystical writings about the heavenly temple, has been published by OUP as Gregory of Nyssa’s Tabernacle Imagery in Its Jewish and Christian Contexts.

 I teach biblical studies, early Jewish–Christian relations, and the development of mystical theology for The Queen’s Foundation; Woodbrooke Quaker Studies Centre; Birmingham Church of England diocese; and Oxford University Department of Continuing Studies.
+I am a Visiting Scholar at Sarum College, Salisbury.
 For six years I taught biblical Hebrew in the Department of Theology and Religion.